6 – The astronomical origin of tides

 A diurnal tidal pattern has a single high and a single low tide each tidal day.
 The tidal period is 24 hours and ±50 minutes and therefore twice as long as with the semidiurnal tidal pattern.

-Diurnal tides can only be found in the Gulf of Mexico, short stretches of Australian coasts, parts of the Caribbean and on the East coast of the Kamchatka Peninsula.
+Diurnal tides can only be found in the Gulf of Mexico, short stretches of Australian coasts, parts of the Caribbean and on the east coast of the Kamchatka Peninsula.

 Diurnal tidal pattern.